 Overgeneralizing is when you make a generalization based on a single experience.
-It can cause you to feel like a failure, even though the situation isn’t necessarily representative of the entire world.
-For example, if someone trips while running in gym class and falls down, they might think that they are clumsy or cannot run fast enough.
+It can cause you to feel like a failure, even though the situation doesn’t necessarily represent the entire world.
+For example, if someone trips while running in gym class and falls, they might think they are clumsy or cannot run fast enough.

-This type of thinking can also be related to events that aren’t about yourself at all–but rather other people or situations that happened in your past or present life (like being bullied).
+This type of thinking can also be related to events that aren’t about yourself but rather other people or situations that happened in your past or present life (like being bullied).
 For example: “I’m never going to get along with my brother because he’s mean.”

 Assuming you know what another person is thinking

-Assuming that everyone thinks like me/believes what I believe/feels how I feel at any given moment in time (or ever).
-This goes back again to not knowing all there is about someone else’s life experience yet still making judgments based on limited information available through observation alone (which as we already discussed above).
+Assuming that everyone thinks like me/believes what I believe/feels how I feel at any given moment (or ever).
+This goes back to not knowing about someone else’s life experience yet making judgments based on the limited information available through observation alone (as already discussed above).

-The use of words like “should” or “must” can be very unhelpful.
-They make you feel guilty or anxious, which can lead to perfectionism, procrastination and a sense of failure.
+Using words like “should” or “must” can be unhelpful.
+They make you feel guilty or anxious, leading to perfectionism, procrastination, and a sense of failure.

 Believing that all of the bad things in your life overshadow all of the positive

-It’s important to be able to balance the good and bad.
-When something bad happens, it’s easy to get caught up in your own negative thoughts and believe that all of the bad things in your life overshadow all of the positive.
-But if we were to look at this rationally, we would realize that this simply isn’t true!
+It’s essential to be able to balance the good and evil.
+When something terrible happens, it’s easy to get caught up in your negative thoughts and believe that all the bad things in your life overshadow the positive.
+But if we were to look at this rationally, we would realize this isn’t true!

-For example: say your best friend invited you over for dinner but then canceled last minute because he had too much homework.
+For example, say your best friend invited you for dinner but canceled at the last minute because he had too much homework.
 You could think about how disappointing that was for both of you or focus on how nice it was when he asked me over in the first place (which was very thoughtful).
 Or maybe someone broke into my car while I was at work and stole all of my stuff–it is terrible!
-But there are so many other things happening around us every day; why should I focus on this one incident?
+But so many other things are happening around us daily; why should I focus on this one incident?

 Being unnecessarily critical of yourself

-It’s normal to make mistakes, but it can be hard to get over them if you’re constantly criticizing yourself for doing so.
-When you are critical of yourself, it can be difficult to ask for help or accept that someone else might have done something better than you did.
-Instead of focusing on what went wrong and why it wasn’t good enough, try thinking about ways that next time could go better–and then try again!
+It’s normal to make mistakes, but it can be hard to overcome them if you’re constantly criticizing yourself.
+When you are critical of yourself, it can be challenging to ask for help or accept that someone else might have done something better than you did.
+Instead of focusing on what went wrong and why it wasn’t good enough, try thinking about ways to go better next time–and then try again!